omrfgvn/omrfgvn/README.md

 <h3 align="left">💼 Experience Summary:</h3>

 - 🧩 **Integration Engineer** – ONUR Yüksek Teknoloji (02.2025 – 08.2025)
-   Applied Linux commands for system integration within the primary framework.
+   Leveraged advanced Linux command-line expertise and scripting skills (Python/Bash) to perform system integration and automation, including the deployment and configuration of tools such as Asterisk, Suricata, and Ansible in TCP/UDP/IP-based network environments.

 - 🛡️ **Cybersecurity Intern** – Crypttech (08.2024 – 09.2024)
    Gained hands-on experience in log collection and analysis, SIEM product